yliu25/plotly-curve-edge/README.md

-# Edge in Plotly
+# plotly-edge
-Generate a curved or straight edge that connects two points in plotly, when there is no data point in bewteen.
+> Generate a curved or straight edge that connects two points in plotly, when there is no data point in bewteen.

-##
+## Example